 Ray Gustafson has served as an organist and choral director in various churches and traditions, and he has additionally served as a collaborative pianist in music schools and Suzuki studios in Iowa, Minnesota, Wisconsin, Pennsylvania, Massachusetts and Connecticut.
 He and his wife, Mary, have four children who studied strings and piano in the Suzuki method, and they are looking forward to being part of their granddaughter’s musical training.

-Marge Andersen teaches the Suzuki Early Childhood Education (ECE) classes and is currently the 4K teacher at UWSP’s Helen R. Godfrey-University Child Learning and Care Center.
-She did her Suzuki ECE training with Dorothy and Sharon Jones in 1995 and 2011.
+Marge Andersen teaches ASC’s Suzuki Early Childhood Education (SECE) classes.
+Marge is an early childhood educator.
+She retired in 2012 from a career teaching the 4K program at UWSP’s Helen R. Godfrey-University Child Learning and Care Center.
+She did her Suzuki ECE training with Dorothy and Sharon Jones in 1995, 2011, and 2014.
 Born and raised in Stevens Point, Marge has a Bachelor’s degree in Elementary Education from UWSP.
-She also has an Administrator and Leadership credential in ECE from the UW-Milwaukee as well as serving as a commissioner for The Registry, Wisconsin’s early childhood education recognition system.
-Marge’s two grown children are both violinists and graduates of the Aber Suzuki Center.
+She also has an Administrator and Leadership credentials in ECE from UW-Milwaukee.
+Marge currently serves as a commissioner for The Registry, Wisconsin’s Early Childhood Education Recognition System for professional development.
+Marge’s two grown children are both violinists and graduates of the ASC.

 Judy Meyer is thrilled to be co-teaching, with Marge Andersen, the first Early Childhood Education (ECE) class at the Aber Suzuki Center.
 In 2011, she trained for ECE with Dorothy and Sharon Jones in Ottawa, Kansas.
 Judy began her Suzuki education in 1984 when her first son, Andy began Suzuki lessons with Kyoko Fuller at the Aber Suzuki Center.
 Her second son, Roy also studied with Kyoko until his graduation in 2007.
 She maintains a private music studio since 1981, and also taught general music and choral music in the Marshfield Parochial schools.
 She has Bachelor of Music degree from UWSP.